Income or Pension Drawdown – Calculator, Taxes and Rules

 - No more pension contributions or accruals permitted once flexible pension is taken.

-The Best Time to Choose an Retirement Drawdown
+The Best Time to Choose an Pension Drawdown

-The most suitable time for a Drawdown may be under the following circumstances.
+The most suitable time for a Pension Drawdown may be under the following circumstances.

 - You are only partly retiring but require some initial income.